Project

 Parth

 RE: High input current for GPIO input pin.
-No difference in floating, pull up or pull down mode - Added by Johan Henning 11 months ago
+No difference in floating, pull up or pull down mode - Added by Johan Henning over 1 year ago

 Hello Parth,